Skip to main content

 and I confirm that putting the staples back up is a pain

-e ducelier - Reply
+e ducelier - Resolved on Release Reply

 Thanks for this guide!